-When your teeth come in as a child, they’re typically quite white.
+When your teeth come in as a child, they are naturally white.
 Everyone has a natural brightness to their teeth.
 This brightness, however, can dull over time.

-The foods and liquids you consume (e.g., coffee, tea, and red wine) can stain your teeth, as can tobacco products, certain medications, and even some mouth rinses.
+The foods and liquids you consume (e.g., coffee, tea, and red wine) can stain your teeth.
+Tobacco products, certain medications, and even some mouth rinses can discolor teeth.

-Plaque and tartar, which build up without regular dental cleanings, can also cause discoloration on your teeth.
-Age, trauma, various medical conditions, and genetics may affect the color of your teeth.
+Plaque and tartar, which build up without regular dental cleanings, can lead to discoloration.
+Age, trauma, various medical conditions, and genetics may also affect tooth color.

 At-home teeth whitening kits can give you the same results as professional whitening treatment in less than two weeks.
 (Be sure to follow instructions carefully).